probcomp/probcomp-stack/README.md

 Check a few by browsing `https://<base>-<i>.stack.probcomp.net`

+### Print physical cards with urls and passwords to hand out

+Make sure the passwords are all present in files named `jupyter-passwords/<user>.passwd`.

+Loop editing and rerunning the script `url-cards.sh` until the output is as desired.

 ### Change the instance type for a user

 - Run `./stack.sh update <user> <new-instance>`